 Prior to his sentence he had built and run several successful businesses in the solid waste, recycling and manufacturing spaces.
 Along the way he was named “Entrepreneur of the Year” by the Greater Philadelphia Chamber of Commerce, served as President of a global trade association and was profiled in the Wall Street Journal, Philadelphia Inquirer and other media outlets.
 He attended Syracuse University where he received his BS in Economics.

-Beth Neugass has working in the field of criminal justice for over 30 years.
-From 1985 to 1991, Beth was a New Jersey state Probation Officer who conducted presentence investigations and wrote presentence reports on offenders awaiting sentencing.
+Beth Neugass has been working in the field of criminal justice for over 30 years.
+From 1985 to 1991, Beth was a New Jersey state Probation Officer who conducted presentence investigations and wrote presentence reports on defendants awaiting sentencing.
 In 1991, Beth became a Federal Probation Officer with the United States Probation Office for the District of New Jersey, retiring as Senior Deputy Chief in October 2018, after over 27 years of service.
 In that capacity, Beth assisted the Chief in all personnel matters and in making operational and administrative decisions.

 David M. Rosenfield